-In her final days, Marnie was passive but still cheerful and still had enough appetite for munching on her favorite chicken and greens.
+In her final days, Marnie was passive but still cheerful and still had enough appetite for munching on her favourite chicken and greens.

 But an ulcer on this Shih Tzu’s gums had developed, and it was not healing because of her old age.

-“Her body just did not have the defense to fight against such small things,” Ms. Braha said.
+“Her body just did not have the defence to fight against such small things,” Ms Braha said.
 “It caused her a lot of pain.
 Her body just shut down.”
-Ms. Braha advised Marnie’s 1.9 million Instagram followers to get ready to say goodbye and keep them up to date on the dog’s spirits and veterinarian trips.
+Ms Braha advised Marnie’s 1.9 million Instagram followers to get ready to say goodbye and keep them up to date on the dog’s spirits and veterinarian trips.